pypi/warehouse/docs/user/trusted-publishers/security-model.md

     When using Trusted Publishing with Google Cloud, you must trust the service account and _any service which uses it as the default ephemeral identity_.

-    Specifically, it is not recommened to configure the [default service accounts](https://cloud.google.com/iam/docs/service-account-types#default), as
+    Specifically, it is not recommended to configure the [default service accounts](https://cloud.google.com/iam/docs/service-account-types#default), as
     they are provided by default to every service when they are created.